 - Consider your business strategy – will you provide coaching, workshops, online training and speaking?

 - Asking what questions your book answers.

 - What value will your reader get?

-- Creating an outline and chapter framework to give you clarity and chunk it down to make it easier to write.
-You will be writing it before you head to work or possibly weekends and evenings.
+- Create an outline and chapter framework to give you clarity and chunk it down to make it easier to write.
+You will be writing it before you head to work or possibly at weekends and evenings.
 Yes, you do need to be dedicated and motivated.